-Transfer from Panauti to Pokhara.
+Transfer from Kirtipur to Pokhara.

 You have a free day in Pokhara.
 There are lots of things to see and do in Pokhara (at your own expense).
 You can choose to go boating or take the opportunity to try out paragliding, bungee jumping, take a tour to the Tibetan settlements and spend your leisure time.

-Transfer from Pokhara to Chitwan (Barauli).
-Welcome program in Barauli.
+Transfer from Bandipur to Chitwan (Barauli).

-It is about a five-hours’ drive to Barauli, very close to Chitwan National Park which is home to hundreds of species of birds and many endangered animals.
+It is about a four-hours’ drive to Barauli, very close to Chitwan National Park which is home to hundreds of species of birds and many endangered animals.
 On arrival, you are welcomed with a traditional cultural program that includes songs and dance by women dressed in their traditional Tharu attire.
 During your stay, you can sample the local food and experience the local lifestyle.

 The Barauli Community Homestay was created to help the local Tharu people to preserve their rich culture and as a way for them to interact with the rest of the world and benefit more directly in tourism.
 Villagers take care of you in their Community Homestays where you stay in relative comfort.
 Each of the twelve cottages, made by the locals, is named after the housewife who owns it.
 All huts contain clean, ensuite bathrooms and a hot shower.